willdich/stz/README.md

 ## Contributors

-This code was completed by Anna Whitney and Nicholas Boffi as part of a project for CS205.
-The code will be continued to be maintained and updated with the remaining terms defining the STZ model by Nicholas Boffi in the weeks to come.
+This code was completed by Anna Whitney and Nicholas Boffi for the final project in CS205.
+The code will be maintained and updated with the remaining terms defining the STZ model by Nicholas Boffi.